I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 A simple life with fewer things means that we can adequately contain the contents of the house and develop sound systems around the use and care of those possessions.

-A home that operates in this way is a home that facilitates putting things away instead of putting things down.
+A home that operates in this way is a home that facilitates putting things away instead of just putting something down.

-But it is much easier to learn to put things away consistently when everything has a logical, designated place in the home and things comfortably fit where they should go.
+And it’s much easier to learn to put things away consistently when everything has a logical, designated place in the home and everything fits its designated storage space.

 Containers Keep Us Accountable